Chapter 4. Embedded and Accessible

 The effectiveness of targeted results depends on the information architecture, coverage, and experience available for the information.

-All of the architecture information types defined in Chapter 2 (for example, architecture principles, standards, frameworks, patterns, best practices, diagrams, and decisions) can be provided with either a push and pull mechanism, or both.
+All of the architecture information types defined in Chapter 2 (for example, architecture principles, standards, frameworks, patterns, best practices, diagrams, and decisions) can be provided with either a push mechanism, a pull mechanism, or both.
 However, given the trade-offs explained in Table 4-1, it is of the utmost importance to consider usability and effectiveness.

 For example, providing a common documentation knowledge management repository is a fairly straightforward and common way to provide architecture information.
 However, just having a repository that stores information isn’t enough.
 Even enabling a robust taxonomy and search pull mechanism isn’t enough.
 Coupling this repository with push mechanisms to pick up specific, relevant bits of information can work very well, particularly when that push mechanism is embedded into a process.